HONMA Golf Announces Interim Results For FY2023/24 Sustained Net Profit Growth And Robust Cash Flow

-HONG KONG SAR - Media OutReach - 24 November 2023 - HONMA Golf Limited ('HONMA'; together with its subsidiaries, the 'Group'; HKEx stock code: 6858), one of the most prestigious golf brands in the world, announces the unaudited consolidated interim results for the six months ended 30 September 2023 (the 'Period').
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 24 November 2023 - HONMA Golf Limited ("HONMA"; together with its subsidiaries, the "Group"; HKEx stock code: 6858), one of the most prestigious golf brands in the world, announces the unaudited consolidated interim results for the six months ended 30 September 2023 (the "Period").

 Financial Highlights